The $z=7.08$ quasar ULAS J1120+0641 May Never Reach a "Normal" Black Hole to Stellar Mass Ratio: Interpretation

 We examine the $m_{\mathrm{F200W}} - m_{\mathrm{F410M}}$ colors of all JADES galaxies which are a) detected in both F200W and F410M, b) are fit to photometric redshifts $z \in [7.0, 7.5]$, and c) have F200W magnitudes between 26.5 and 30, to match our $z\sim7.1$ sample.
 67.2\% of these JADES galaxies have $m_{\mathrm{F200W}} - m_{\mathrm{F410M}}$ colors consistent with our sample: this indicates that approximately 32.8\% of galaxies do not have bright enough [O~III] in the bands to be effectively fit by the SED fitting codes.
 We note that the very bright sources in JADES ($m_{\mathrm{F200W}} \lesssim 25$), almost none of which have a strong F410M excess (see Figure \ref{fig:o3stats}, are mostly misclassified stars.
 The population of galaxies without bright [O~III] may not follow the same spatial distribution or mass distribution as the [O~III] emitters: \cite{Champagne2025b} examined the environment of the $z=6.61$ quasar J0305-3150 and found a correlation between [O~III] equivalent width and distance from the central quasar.
 They also found that the Lyman-break galaxies near the quasar, without [O~III] emission, were universally older, less star-forming, and more massive.
 However, without more knowledge of the population of galaxies around J1120+0641 without bright [O~III], we cannot robustly correct for any difference in the populations.
 We therefore assume that galaxies without strong [O~III] follow the same mass distribution as the detected sources, and correct the detected stellar masses up assuming 32.8\% of the mass is missed.
 This adds another $5.2\pm3.3\times10^9$ M$_{\odot}$, and brings the total stellar mass in the quasar field to $1.58\pm1.01\times10^{10}$ M$_{\odot}$.

 With a robust estimate of the total stellar mass in the satellite galaxies, we finally need to account for the gas present in the satellite galaxies, some fraction of which will form stars.
 While no comprehensive surveys from e.g. ALMA exist at the high redshift and very low mass of our sample galaxies, galaxies of slightly higher mass at the same redshift tend to have gas masses approximately an order of magnitude larger than their stellar masses \citep{Algera2025, DeGraaff2024, Heintz2022}.
-Assuming a gas-to-stars ratio of 10 and a star formation efficiency of 20\%, the total stellar mass of $\sim1.6\times10^{10}$ M$_{\odot}$ in the surrounding galaxies implies that an additional $\sim3\times10^{10}$ M$_{\odot}$ of stars can form by $z=0$.
+Assuming a gas-to-stars ratio of 10 and an SFE of 20\% (see references in Section \ref{sec:total}), the total stellar mass of $\sim1.6\times10^{10}$ M$_{\odot}$ in the surrounding galaxies implies that an additional $\sim3\times10^{10}$ M$_{\odot}$ of stars can form by $z=0$.
+For the effect of changing the adopted gas-to-stars ratio and SFE on the final mass, see \ref{tab:uncertainties}.
 Between the detected galaxies, the galaxies missed due to incompleteness, and their gas, we therefore conclude that approximately $4.8\times10^{10}$ M$_{\odot}$ of stars could possibly be added to the host galaxy's mass between its observed redshift and $z=0$ through mergers.
 This value is highly uncertain, dependent on the assumed gas-to-stars ratio and star formation efficiency: this mass from ``future stars" dominates the uncertainty on our final host galaxy mass (see Table \ref{tab:uncertainties}).
 To see the effect that different assumptions have on the derived total mass, see Table \ref{tab:uncertainties}.